* Translated by AI

 Hanwha registered Kim Seo-hyun on the first division roster ahead of the 2026 Shinhan SOL KBO League regular season away game against the KIA Tigers, scheduled for 6:30 p.m. on the 7th at Gwangju-KIA Champions Field.

-Kim Seo-hyun was the reliable backstop for Hanwha during the 2025 season.
+Kim Seo-hyun had been the reliable backstop for Hanwha during the 2025 season.
 Last season, he appeared in 69 games, recording 2 wins, 4 losses, 33 saves, 2 holds, and an ERA of 3.14.
 Over a total of 66 innings, he allowed 52 hits (4 home runs), issued 31 walks, hit 5 batters, recorded 71 strikeouts, and gave up 23 runs (23 earned), demonstrating his best growth trajectory.

-In fact, Kim Seo-hyun has been somewhat struggling this season.
-He has appeared in relief in all 11 games this season, posting 1 win, 2 losses, 1 save, and an ERA of 9.00.
+However, it is true that Kim Seo-hyun has been somewhat shaky this season.
+In 11 games this season, all in relief, he has recorded 1 win, 2 losses, 1 save, and an ERA of 9.00.
 Over a total of 8 innings, he allowed 7 hits (1 home run), issued 14 walks, recorded 5 strikeouts, gave up 8 runs (8 earned), posted an on-base plus slugging per inning (WHIP) of 2.63, and allowed a batting average of 0.233.

 Consequently, he was removed from the first division roster on the 27th of last month.
 After regrouping in the Futures League, he was called back to the first division as soon as ten days had passed.